Turnkey Construction Project

 What is Turnkey Construction Project?
-New home buyers have a lot of decisions to make when it comes to deciding on what type of home they want to purchase, one decision is whether or not to buy an existing home or go with a newly built home, also known as turnkey construction.
+New home buyers have a lot of decisions to make when it comes to deciding on what type of home they want to purchase, one decision is whether or not to buy an existing home or go with a newly built home, also known as Turnkey Construction Project.

 Buying an existing home is great since you don’t have to wait around for several months until your home is built.
 Generally, you can move right in after closing.

 On the other hand, building a home gives you more flexibility with respect to design and cost.
 This allows you to create a home that is truly unique to you and your needs.
 You also know that all the features of the home are essentially brand new.

 However, many borrowers don’t realize that they can have their cake and eat it too.
 Turnkey Construction Project is a perfect melding of benefits from buying an existing home and a new construction.

 While many reputable builders offering in-house or partnered financing solutions to new buyers, that doesn’t always mean you are getting the best financing available.
 In most cases, shopping around for financing will be in your best interest.

 New Century Mortgage specializes in financing turn-key construction builds.
 We help borrowers just like you purchase their next dream home.